The province of Agrigento is the 42nd largest Italian province by population with 434.870 people, located in the Sicily region.

 While the majority of tourists and residents visit Agrigento without incident, it's important to be aware of certain areas that may have higher crime rates.

-The city has made efforts to improve safety and has a police presence.
 Tourists should be cautious of pickpocketing and bag snatching in crowded areas and tourist attractions.

-Women should take extra precautions when traveling alone at night.
 It is advisable to stay in well-populated areas and use reputable transportation.

 Agrigento has a relatively higher murder rate compared to other cities in Italy.

-Additionally, road accidents and reckless driving can occur, so it is important to exercise caution when on the roads.
+Additionally, road accidents and reckless driving can occur, so it is important to exercise caution when on the roads..

 Public transport in Agrigento is lacking, and traffic is very high.

-NaNThere are on average 0.76 active vehicles per person, against a national average of 0.66.
+There are on average 0.76 active vehicles per person, against a national average of 0.66.

 Around 0.14km per 10k inhabitants of the main city in Agrigento consist of bicycle lanes.